Assessing realistic binding energies of some essential interstellar radicals with amorphous solid water. A fully quantum chemical approach: Computational results and discussion

-{CH}: As per our knowledge, no computational or experimental BE value exists for methylidyne (also called carbyne) radical to date. \cite{wake17} attempted to consider CH in their work but noticed the formation of strong (partly) covalent bonding with a single H$_2$O molecule.
+{CH}: As per our knowledge, no computational or experimental BE value exists for the methylidyne (also called carbyne) radical to date. \cite{wake17} attempted to consider CH in their work but noticed the formation of strong (partly) covalent bonding with a single H$_2$O molecule.
 However, they did not provide any chemisorption value.
-We calculate its BE considering 7~$d$-H sites of ASW(1) $\rm{[H_2O]_{20}}$ cluster (see \autoref{tab:A3}).
-We also notice that 2~$d$-H sites favor chemisorption (see Fig.~\ref{fig:chemabs}) whereas other 5~sites favor physisorption. {The \ce{C-H} chemical bond lengths of $1.372~\AA$ and $1.513~\AA$ (which are apparently longer than the typical covalent bond length of $1.08~\AA$) are formed at these 2 chemisorption binding sites.} A recent study by \cite{Nguyen21} on the reaction rate study of CH with H$_2$O vapor suggests that in the reaction pathway, the first step is the barrier-less association leading to a pre-reactive complex (PRC), which has a BE of {$8.93$~kcal~mol$^{-1}$} ($\sim 4494$~K).
-This PRC (HC$^{\delta+}$–${}^{\delta-}$OH$_2$) is formed by a polar interaction of a lone pair orbital of the O atom and an empty p-orbital of the C atom.
-Subsequently, the PRC can isomerize to CH$_2$OH by insertion of CH into an O–H bond of H$_2$O. A similar chemisorption behavior of C-atom with H$_2$O was recognized by previous studies \citep{wake17,shim18,molp21}.
-The large dipole moment \citep[1.46~D;][]{phel66} could be the reason behind the strong long-range interaction and thus showing reactivity toward neutral $\rm{H_2O}$ {molecules}.
-As seen from \autoref{tab:BE} and Fig.~\ref{fig:all_BE}, our proposed average BE of $2044\pm94$~K is larger by comparing the available estimated (based on educated guesses) range of $590\pm295$~K provided in \cite{pent17}, as well as 925~K provided by the OSU gas-phase database.
-To clarify, our average BE is calculated without taking into account the chemisorbed BE values (see \autoref{tab:A3}). \\
+We calculated its BE considering seven~$d$-H sites of the ASW(1) $\rm{[H_2O]_{20}}$ cluster (see Table~A.3, available on Zenodo).
+We notice that two~$d$-H sites favor chemisorption (see Fig.~A.3, available on Zenodo), whereas the other five~sites favor physisorption. {The \ce{C-H} chemical bond lengths of $1.372~\AA$ and $1.513~\AA$ (which are longer than the typical covalent bond length of $1.08~\AA$) are formed at these two chemisorption binding sites.} A recent study by \cite{Nguyen21} on the reaction rate of CH with H$_2$O vapor suggests that in the reaction pathway, the first step is the barrier-less association leading to a pre-reactive complex, which has a BE of {$8.93$~kcal~mol$^{-1}$} ($\sim 4494$~K).
+This pre-reactive complex (HC$^{\delta+}$–${}^{\delta-}$OH$_2$) is formed via a polar interaction between a lone pair orbital of the O atom and an empty p-orbital of the C atom.
+Subsequently, the pre-reactive complex can isomerize to CH$_2$OH if CH is inserted into an O–H bond of H$_2$O. A similar chemisorption behavior of a C atom with H$_2$O was recognized by previous studies \citep{wake17,shim18,molp21}.
+The large dipole moment \citep[1.46~D;][]{phel66} could be the reason for the strong long-range interaction, which would mean it is reactive to neutral $\rm{H_2O}$ molecules.
+As seen from \autoref{tab:BE} and Fig.~\ref{fig:all_BE}, our proposed average BE of $2044\pm94$~K is higher than the estimated range of $590\pm295$~K (based on educated guesses) provided in \cite{pent17}, as well as the 925~K provided by the OSU gas-phase database.
+To clarify, our average BE was calculated without taking the chemisorbed BE values into account (see Table~A.3, available on Zenodo). \\